How Low Testosterone Affects Your Health

 Sabanegh steers patients with sleep apnea away from testosterone therapies since it may worsen the condition.
 He also discourages men who are trying to conceive a child with their partners.
 "In some men," says Sabanegh, "testosterone treatment will turn off the body's own testicular function -- both sperm production as well as testosterone production."

-Long-term use of testosterone boosters may increase a man's red blood cell count, thickening the blood and potentially increasing the risk of blood clots.
+Use of testosterone replacement may increase a man's risk of blood clots.
 It also can accelerate age-related enlargement of the prostate, a condition known as benign prostatic hyperplasia.
 However, there is little evidence, according to Sabanegh, that testosterone treatments put men at higher risk of developing prostate cancer.

 "We used to worry about prostate cancer, that testosterone treatment might accelerate its progress or onset, but that has not been borne out," he says.